 The mission of the Guthrie Center for Real Estate Research is to educate students, to support and foster research on real estate finance, real estate markets and urban economics, and to provide a forum for the engagement and continuing education of real estate professionals.

-Real Estate Conference
+Why is Real Estate Important?

 The 14 student teams pitched their ideas in the morning to a preliminary investment committee comprised of private equity investors.
 The top four teams – including teams from Kellogg, Oxford, University of Texas (McCombs), and Harvard – then presented to all conference attendees and a panel of judges, later in the afternoon.
 The structure of the competition simulated the real-world process of real estate entrepreneurs soliciting equity funds from private equity investors.
 Judges based their decisions off of criteria including quality of idea, feasibility, presentation persuasiveness, and the written plan.